ingobeans/sludge/readme.md

 theres 4 different maps of varying difficulty, and a large array of different enemies.

+also note: github says this project is 35% javascript, but thats only because it includes the entirety of the 2000 line `gl.js` required for web builds. this is **not** a javascript game.

 ## install

 either download from releases if there is one, or use this command to install via cargo: